kestra-io/docs/content/blogs/2024-01-08-sentry-plugin.md

 ---
-title: "Integrating Sentry.io observability solutions with your workflows"
+title: "Integrating Sentry Observability With Your Workflows"
 description: "Learn how to integrate Sentry.io alerting and observability solutions into your Kestra flows"
 date: 2024-01-08T08:00:00
 category: Solutions